Table of Contents

 The above code will produce the following:

-With both types of list, the listed items get surrounded by the li HTML tag.
-The group of li tags in turn get surrounded by the ol or ul opening and closing tags.
+With both types of lists, the listed items are surrounded by the li HTML tag.
+The group of li tags is, in turn, surrounded by the ol or ul opening and closing tags.

-There’s lots to consider when it comes to running and maintaining a website.
-If you make use of HTML tags, there are a lot of extra things you can do to your WordPress site to improve the readability of your content.
+There’s a lot to consider regarding running and maintaining a website.
+If you use HTML tags, there are many extra things you can do to your WordPress site to improve the readability of your content.

-To run a successful and profitable website, the end user should always be at the forefront of your mind.
-HTML tags are one way to improve the user experience, but you may also want to consider the speed in which your pages load and the security of your WordPress site.
+To run a successful and profitable website, the end user should always be in mind.
+HTML tags are one way to improve the user experience, but you may also want to consider the speed at which your pages load and the security of your WordPress site.

-WP Tech Support can assist with ongoing maintenance of your website, so you can be rest assured your visitors are getting the very best experience.
-Take a look at our monthly payment plans to find the level of support that is most suited to your business requirements.
+WP Tech Support can assist with ongoing website maintenance so you can rest assured that your visitors are getting the best experience.
+Look at our monthly support plans to find the level of support most suited to your business requirements.